trychlos/pwix-modal/README.md

     `arg` must be a Javascript object with following keys:

     - `id`: the identifier of the to-be-configured modal, defaulting to the current topmost

+    - `autoFocus`: when specified, whether the focus is automatically managed by the modal itself.

+        See the `mdAutoFocus` parameter to get a full description.

     - `beforeClose`: when specified, the function to be called by the modal to get an authorization to close.